woocommerce/woocommerce/readme.txt

 * Fixed sale widget
 * File download method option so force download can be switched off
 * Improved product cat dropdowns
-* Czech translation by Martin Nečas
+* Czech translation by Martin Nečas
 * Turkish translation by Ercan

 = 1.3 - 01/12/2011 =